steffenwoell/steffenwoell.github.io/contact.md

 04109 Leipzig<br/>
 Germany

+<p>&nbsp;</p>

 ## Privacy Policy

-This non-commercial website is committed to the strictest principles of data protection and privacy.
-No personal data (e.g., browser fingerprints or IP addresses) is used, processed, or stored in any way to identify or track vistors.
+This personal, non-commercial website is committed to the strictest standards of data protection and user privacy.
+It follows a zero cookie and zero plugin policy.
+No personal data (e.g., browser fingerprints or IP addresses) are ever used, processed, or stored to identify or track vistors.